🏆 10 Best Free Web Proxy Servers 2019Posted Feb. 16, 2019, 5:18 p.m. by Serina Rajagukguk

 You may have known to hide.me from their free VPN service that people who torrent seem to appreciate.

 However, they also offer pretty impressive free anonymous servers.

 - You can easily choose the server from the drop-down box (Netherlands, Germany, or the US).

 - The possibility to disable or enable scripts, objects, and cookies in a secure manner.

 - Their free VPN is great and offers an ad blocker.

-However, bear in mind that if you use hide.me, you cannot access Netflix.
+However, bear in mind that if you use to hide.me, you cannot access Netflix.

-Another provider who also offers VPN, HideMyAss is also a well-known company in term of virtual privacy.
+Another provider who also offers VPN, HideMyAss is also a well-known company in terms of virtual privacy.

 Other perks from HideMyAss (pun intended):